Ouranosinc/ESPO-G/README.md

 ## Warnings

 ### Problematic Areas
  - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data, especially for precipitations.
+Also, health checks on inputs revealed precipitation over 2000 mm/day in the south of the domain for CMIP6_ScenarioMIP_CSIRO-ARCCSS_ACCESS-CM2_ssp370_r1i1p1f1_global.
  - Users should be careful with unseen extreme precipitation.
 Precipitation extremes that were 10 time larger than the highest quantile in the reference were not adjusted.
  -[TODO: verify for v2.0] Some small regions in Alaska and Greenland showed very small tasmin and have been masked out by NaNs for 2 models (BCC-CSM2-MR and GFDL-ESM4 ).
 More details are available in section Health Checks of Lavoie et al. (2024)